 We procure food and necessities from a variety of sources, including a robust grocery rescue program, which reduces food waste while providing quality food for people in need.
 We also receive direct contributions from partners throughout the food industry, from farmers to restaurants.
 A smaller but still sizeable portion of our food is purchased using donated funds and other means of foundational support.
 And because we can purchase food in bulk quantities at wholesale prices, we can make that funding go further, providing about the equivalent of four meals for every dollar.

-Our two processes for food distribution are through direct services and through Hunger Relief Partners.
+Our two processes for food distribution are through direct services and Hunger Relief Partners.

 Direct services are programs run wholly by Food Bank of the Rockies and our associated teams.
-These include our fleet of more than 75 mobile pantries that bring food to where it’s needed most, our Food For Kids programs that provide afterschool and summer nutrition support for families, delivery of meal boxes for older adults, and much more.
+These include our fleet of more than 70 mobile pantries that bring food to where it’s needed most, our Food for Kids programs that provide afterschool and summer nutrition support for families, home delivery of food boxes for older adults, and much more.

-Hunger Relief Partners are locally based relief organizations throughout the region who receive resources through Food Bank of the Rockies.
+Hunger Relief Partners are locally based relief organizations located throughout the regions we serve who receive resources through Food Bank of the Rockies.
 Our partners are the lifeline between Food Bank of the Rockies and communities throughout Colorado and Wyoming, and we are so proud to currently be partnering with more than 800 organizations.

 We are strident stewards of the funding and support that is so generously provided by our community and partner organizations, and we strive for maximum transparency by offering our financial statements for all to see.